 - English (Publication Language)

-Although it doesn’t wholly revolve around architectural practices, the reason why it makes an excellent choice for architects is that it allows the characters to renovate their houses as per their taste.
+Although it doesn’t wholly revolve around architectural practices, the reason why it makes an excellent choice for architects is that it allows the characters to renovate their houses to their taste.
 Show us a better Sandbox game that will enable you to test your constructive creativity, building, and design skills like The Sims.

 Project Highrise by SomaSim

-If there’s a game representing what building stands for, and that’s how it’s more than only a couple of rooms to live in, it’s Project Highrise by SomaSim.
+If there’s a game representing what a building stands for, and that’s how it’s more than only a couple of rooms to live in, it’s Project Highrise by SomaSim.
 There’s a drawback, of course – it’s an old 2D game with subpar graphics.